mrpejker/cardano-e2e-example/tutorial/preliminaries/the_example.rst

 and specifies in the datum the address where they want to receive the payment, together with payment information (amount and asset class).
 In addition to that, the value includes the min amount of ADA and the control token.
-The datum includes too the control token asset class.
+The datum also includes the asset class of the control token.

 The Receiver's address is fixed in the script address (given that it's the validator